Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

-Of course, the data of only two of the three structures $I$, $J$, and $F$ is enough to determine the third one via the relation $IJ = F$.
-This allows us to give the following equivalent definitions of a \emph{holomorphic} bicomplex structure on $M$ when the complex structure on $M$ corresponding to $J$ is already given: \begin{definition} Let $(M,J)$ be a complex manifold.
-A \emph{holomorphic bicomplex structure} on $M$ is equivalently the data of: \begin{enumerate}[(i)] \item An integrable almost complex structure $I$ which is complex linear as an endomorphism of $\upT M$ and holomorphic as a tensor field on $M$, and such that $\tr(IJ) = 0$. \item An integrable almost para-complex structure $F$ which is complex linear as an endomorphism of $\upT M$ and holomorphic as a tensor field on $M$. \item An ordered pair $(\mathcal{F}_1,\mathcal{F}_2)$ of transverse holomorphic foliations of $M$ by half-dimensional complex submanifolds. \end{enumerate} \end{definition} This definition of a holomorphic bicomplex structure is seemingly weaker than another natural definition, namely the data of an atlas on $M$ with bicomplex-holomorphic transition functions (as in e.g. \cite{MR2746980}), but they turn out to be equivalent.
-This follows from the fact that a holomorphic bicomplex manifold is locally biholomorphic to a product of complex manifolds, which is the complex declination of the well-known fact that an integrable para-complex structure induces a local product structure (see e.g. \cite{MR0066020} for details).
-A discussion and examples of bicomplex manifolds in terms of bicomplex atlases can be found in \cite{MR2746980}.
+Of course, the data of only two of the three structures $I$, $J$, $F$ is enough to determine the third one via the relation $IJ = F$.
+This allows us to give the following equivalent definitions of a \emph{holomorphic} bicomplex structure on $M$, when the complex structure on $M$ corresponding to $J$ is already given: \begin{definition} Let $(M,J)$ be a complex manifold.
+A \emph{holomorphic bicomplex structure} on $M$ is equivalently the data of: \begin{enumerate}[(i)] \item An integrable almost complex structure $I$ which is complex linear as an endomorphism of $\upT M$ and holomorphic as a tensor field on $M$, and such that $\tr(IJ) = 0$. \item An integrable almost para-complex structure $F$ which is complex linear as an endomorphism of $\upT M$ and holomorphic as a tensor field on $M$. \item An ordered pair $(\mathcal{F}_1,\mathcal{F}_2)$ of transverse holomorphic foliations of $M$ by half-dimensional complex submanifolds. \end{enumerate} \end{definition} This definition is seemingly weaker than another natural definition, namely the data of an atlas with bicomplex-holomorphic transition functions (as in \eg{} \cite{MR2746980}), but they turn out to be equivalent.
+This follows from the fact that a holomorphic bicomplex manifold is locally biholomorphic to a product of complex manifolds, which is the complex declination of the fact that an integrable para-complex structure induces a local product structure (see \eg{} \cite{MR0066020} for details).

 We are now ready to define bicomplex Kähler structures: \begin{definition} Let $M$ be a complex manifold.
 A \emph{(holomorphic) bicomplex Kähler structure} on $M$ is the data of $(g, F, \omega)$, where: \begin{itemize} \item $g$ is a holomorphic metric in $M$, \item $F$ is a para-complex structure in $M$ defining a (holomorphic) bicomplex structure, and \item $\omega$ is a complex symplectic structure in $M$ \end{itemize} such that: \begin{enumerate}[(i)] \item $\omega(u,v) = g(F u, v)$ for any $u,v$ (\emph{compatibility condition}) \item $F$ is parallel for the Levi-Civita connection of $g$: $\nabla F = 0$ (\emph{integrability condition}). \end{enumerate} \end{definition}